-Please observe these rules:
+Please observe these principles:

 - 1. Be here regularly.
 Your participation in class will form part of the grade, and skipping class will hurt that.
 Let me know if you can't make it. - 2.
 Arrive on time and do not leave early.
-No comings or goings during class. - 3.
-Avoid distracting behavior during class.
-This means chit-chat, text-messaging, eating, newspaper reading, and any other unhelpful attention-getter.

-- 4. If you have any trouble following what is going on in class, please ask questions. - 5.
+No comings, goings, chit-chat, or other distracting behavior during class. - 3.
+If you have any trouble following what is going on in class, please ask questions. - 4.
 If you must miss a test or due date, inform me in advance as soon as possible in a written note.
-Tests may be made up during office hour within a week.
-Quizzes are not made up. - 6.
-Unless previously arranged, late papers are penalized 2% a weekday.
+Tests May be made up during office hour within a week.
+Quizzes are not made up. - 5.
+Unless previously arranged, late papers are penalized 2% a day.